 We use it a lot in winter and is easy to drain to prevent freezing.
 We just ran a drain pipe through the floor.

-IMPORTANT THINGS TO CONSIDER WITH THIS DIY HOT WATER SYSTEM
+IMPORTANT THINGS TO CONSIDER WITH THIS DIY 12v WATER HEATER SYSTEM

 In our Ford Transit we have a heavy duty alternator so I’m confident we have enough spare amps to run the hot water heater as well as charge our battery bank while driving.